hartwigmedical/hmftools/sv-linx/README_VIS.md

     <img src="src/main/resources/readme/line2.png" width="400" alt="Line">
 </p>

-In the second picture, we have not scaled the copy number positions to the log scale but have interpolated them instead.
+In the second picture, we have reduced the emphasis on the copy number alternation by interpolating their positions rather than including them in the log scale.
 This frees up more room for the area of interest on chromosome 14.

 ## TMPRESS2-ERG